Professor Frances Lennard

 - Caroline Ness (PhD): ‘Famous, Forgotten, Found: rediscovering the career of London couture fashion designer Giuseppe (Jo) Mattli, 1934-1980.'
 (Completed 2014.)

-- Research Network for Textile Conservation, Dress and Textile History and Technical Art History
+- Director, Centre for Textile Conservation and Technical Art History

 - Editorial Board, Studies in Conservation, International Institute for Conservation